-As Earnhardt Ford grew, Tex developed a relationship with Lee Iacocca, then a corporate manager for Ford.
-When Lee accepted the position of CEO for the Chrysler Corporation in the early 1980s, he personally flew to Phoenix and asked Tex to become a franchise owner for Chrysler.
-Tex, with his keen intuition and respect for Iacocca, accepted the Chrysler franchise and was soon open for business at Baseline and Rural in Tempe.
-Thereafter, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
+As the dealership grew, Tex became Ford's most respected owner.
+Lee Iacocca, then a corporate manager, developed a strong relationship with Tex.
+When Lee accepted the position of CEO for the ailing Chrysler Corporation in the late 70s, he personally flew to Phoenix and asked Tex (and his sons) to become franchise owners.
+Tex - with his keen intuition and respect for Iacocca - accepted the Chrysler franchise and was soon open for business as a multi-brand car dealer.
+On the heels of those successes, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
 Tex' trademark slogan "that ain't no bull" was the ultimate truth in advertising.
 The "bull" he rode in the commercials was really a steer.
-(The "bull" pictured herein is a Texas longhorn steer, named "Rex").

 Tex' sons, Hal and Jim Babe, eventually joined him in the business as did later, his grandsons, Dodge, Derby, and Bull.
-Together the Earnhardt family is at the helm of one of the southwest's largest automotive empires.
-Where family-owned and operated automotive companies are a rarity in this market, the Earnhardt family is at their dealerships daily and personally oversee its operations.
+Together the Earnhardt family is at the helm of one of the nation's largest privately held automotive empires and is the most recognized auto dealer group in the southwest.
+Where family-owned and operated automotive companies are a rarity in this market, the Earnhardt family is at their dealerships regularly and personally oversee its operations.
+Over the years, Earnhardt Auto Centers expanded their operations to include 21 dealers rooftops, representing 23 total dealerships, with 2 of the dealerships in Las Vegas, Nevada.
+Additionally, Earnhardt operates 2 body shops in Arizona.

-There are nearly 1,500 employees at Earnhardt Auto Centers and the Earnhardt family's dedication to the well being of their employees is legendary.
+The Earnhardt family's dedication to the well-being of their employees is legendary.
 In hundreds of cases they have personally lent moral and financial support to employees who were facing an illness or family tragedy.
+The Earnhardts know their success comes from dedicated employees as well as the communities that support Earnhardt; so Earnhardt supports them as well!
 Various charities and needy causes have also benefited from the Earnhardt's philanthropy.
-Inspired by the Earnhardt family, many of their employees participate in a company charity program called H.E.A.R.T., whereby individual donations are deducted from their paychecks and given to a different charity each month.
+Upon Tex' passing in 2020, the Earnhardt Family donated to St. Mary's Food Bank, Child Crises Center and United Food Bank to honor his name.
+In November of 2020, St Mary’s Foodbank in turn created the Annual Tex Earnhardt Charity Food Drive in honor of Tex and his legacy of giving.
+Inspired by Tex and the Earnhardt family’s charitable efforts, many of their employees participate in a company charity program called “No Bull Charities-Employee Contributions”, whereby individual donations are voluntarily deducted from their monthly paychecks and donated to employee selected charities on a quarterly basis.